 Under the guidance of a faculty advisor, students develop an individualized research, creative, or applied project tailored to their unique interests.
 Students who complete the Senior Honors Thesis/Project may graduate with Honors.

 Study Away & Study Abroad

-Students who participate in an approved study away experience will receive three credit hours of Honors credit.
+Students who participate in an approved study away experience may receive three credit hours of Honors work.